 All images taken from appraisals completed by Hart Aircraft Appraisal.

 Helicopters must use forces acting on the airframe to generate lift.
 As a result helicopters have more complicated maintenance requirements and more time limited components.
 Consequently, maintenance plays a larger role in estimating value than in fixed wing aircraft.
 As with fixed wing aircraft, helicopters with a damage history have less value than helicopters with a clean history.
-The appraisal process fairly and objectively assesses the value of of components requiring routine maintenance and damage history analysis.
+Our appraisal process fairly and objectively assesses the value of of components requiring routine maintenance and damage history analysis as well as analyzing the aircraft's historical operations history.

 What is the engine worth:

 A fixed wing owner must consider the cost of overhauling engines and props.
 The helicopter owner has engines, main rotor, rotor head, tail rotor, swash plates, gear boxes, actuators, and other time limited components.
 Depending on the configuration, the same component has different life cycles and overhaul costs.
 These costs can affect the value by $1,000,000 and more.
-The appraisal process utilizes proprietary data bases of component costs and the configured life cycles to develop a correct value for the residual life in the aircraft's time limited components.
+Our appraisal process utilizes personal knowledge as well as proprietary data bases of component costs and the configured life cycles to develop a correct value for the residual life in the aircraft's time limited components.